National Aeronautics and Space Administration

 ORGANIZATIONS: Member of the Veterans of Foreign Wars of the United States

 EXPERIENCE: Vande Hei was commissioned through ROTC following graduation from Saint John's University in 1989.
 After graduating from the Army’s Engineer Officer Basic Course and Ranger School, he reported to the 3rd Battalion, 325th Infantry Regiment (Airborne Battalion Combat Team), Caserma Ederle, Italy.
-His roles there included combat engineer platoon leader, cold-weather-training officer, and support platoon leader.
+His roles there included combat engineer platoon leader, heavy engineer platoon leader, cold-weather-training officer, and support platoon leader.
 As a combat engineer platoon leader, he served in Iraq during Operation Provide Comfort.
 In 1994, he reported to the 4th Infantry Division (Mechanized) at Fort Carson, Colorado.
 While there, Vande Hei served in the staff of the 299th and 4th Engineer Battalions, and then commanded C Company, 4th Engineer Battalion.
-After completing a master of science degree in 1999, he served as an assistant professor in the Department of Physics at the United States Military Academy, West Point, New York.
+After completing a Master of Science Degree in 1999, he served as an assistant professor in the Department of Physics at the United States Military Academy, West Point, New York.
 In 2003, he reported to the Army’s 1st Space Battalion at Peterson Air Force Base, Colorado.
 There, he served as an Army space support team leader, then as the battalion’s operations officer.
-As an Army space support team leader, he deployed to Iraq for 12 months in support of Operation Iraqi Freedom.
-Other military training Vande Hei completed includes the Army Air Assault Course, Parachutist Course, German Winter Operations Course, Engineer Officer Advanced Course, Battalion Maintenance Officers’ Course, Combined Arms Services Staff School, Command and General Staff College and the Space Operations Officer Qualification Course.
+As an Army space support team leader, Vande Hei deployed to Iraq for 12 months in support of Operation Iraqi Freedom.
+Military training Vande Hei completed includes the Army Air Assault Course, Parachutist Course, German Winter Operations Course, Engineer Officer Advanced Course, Battalion Maintenance Officers’ Course, Combined Arms Services Staff School, Command and General Staff College and the Space Operations Officer Qualification Course.

-NASA EXPERIENCE: Vande Hei reported to the Johnson Space Center in July 2006 to serve as a spacecraft communicator (CAPCOM) in the Mission Control Center, Houston.
+NASA EXPERIENCE: Vande Hei reported to the Johnson Space Center in July 2006 to serve as a Capsule Communicator (CAPCOM) in the Mission Control Center, Houston.
 He served as an International Space Station CAPCOM for Expeditions 15 to 20 and STS-122, 123, 124, 126 and 127.